-6.1 Summary-QA becomes a formal, visible program for a laboratory when a document that (1) prescribes the QA requirements applicable to operation of the laboratory and (2) describes how those requirements are implemented, is prepared and approved.
+6.1 Summary-QA becomes a formal, visible program for a laboratory when a document is prepared and approved that prescribes the QA requirements applicable to operation of the laboratory and that describes how those requirements are implemented.

-6.2.1 Quality Assurance Program Description-Once QA requirements have been selected and existing laboratory practices evaluated with respect to those requirements, procedures should be written to describe how those QA requirements are implemented in laboratory operations.
+6.2.1 Quality Assurance Program Description-Once QA requirements have been selected and existing laboratory practices evaluated with respect to those requirements, procedures should be written that describe how those QA requirements are implemented in laboratory operations.
 These QA procedures, either added to existing laboratory documents or assembled into a separate laboratory QA manual, define the laboratory QA program.

 6.2.2 Implementation-Once the QA program documentation has been prepared, reviewed, and approved, new or modified practices should be implemented by training personnel in their use.
-In addition, personnel should receive an overview of the contents of the QA program and specific instruction in elements applicable to their responsibilities.
+In addition, personnel should receive general instruction in the overall contents of the QA program.

 6.2.3 Assessment Program-There should be a procedure established whereby the adequacy of laboratory management and operations is assessed regularly.
 This procedure should ensure that problems and deficiencies are identified, documented, analyzed, resolved, and followed up.
 Assessment programs should consist of at least two components: management and independent assessment.
-Personnel performing assessments should be technically qualified and knowledgeable in the areas assessed.
+Personnel performing assessments must be technically qualified and knowledgeable in the areas assessed.